ManuelaB/Monads/basics.md

 this makes it clearer that map is a higher order function on lists.
 Therefore is List[] a functor because you can map it.

 In Scala you can think of a functor as a trait.
-In the following definition represents F the functor:
+In the following pseudo-code represents F the functor:

 ```Scala
 trait F[A] {